jadepark42/jadepark0402/README.md

 - 👋 Hi, I’m Hyunkyung Park.
 - 👀 I’m working for a publisher in IT startup.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me -> hanafil9742@gmail.com

 <!---